Mark your calendar for our upcoming Experience Wine workshops in Corvallis and Portland!

-Designed for novice and advanced wine connoisseurs alike, our Sensory Evaluation of Wine Series aims to help you gain a deeper understanding and appreciation of the essential aspects of sensory evaluation that are often overlooked in most wine tastings.
+Designed for novice and advanced wine connoisseurs alike, our Experiencing Wine Series aims to help you gain a deeper understanding and appreciation of the essential aspects of sensory evaluation that are often overlooked in most wine tastings.

-This wine course is taught by Oregon State University scientist, Dr. Elizabeth Tomasino, a foremost expert on wine sensory analysis and flavor chemistry.
+This course is taught by Oregon State University food scientist, Dr. Elizabeth Tomasino, a foremost expert on wine sensory analysis and flavor chemistry.

-What makes this wine workshop unique is that it couples science with the senses, which results in a richer tasting experience.
+This unique workshop couples science with the senses, resulting in a richer tasting experience and comprehensive understanding of wine.

 It did help me better understand and recognize aromas of wine.
 I believe it does help me in my profession by being able to better educate staff.
 I really appreciated the tangible aspect of the class and Dr. Tomasino was great.
 I really appreciated her passion for the content she was teaching.
 I would recommend this class and have done so with my peers.
 I hope there will be more class opportunities for additional wine topics offered.
 I really want to expand my knowledge and this class fit so well into my schedule and the content was fantastic.